 The film got the Internet both right and wrong; while there is in fact a widespread data network in the film that is used for information and communication all around the world, the interface to access it requires a (implied very expensive) virtual reality rig and is impractical at best and despite the fact that such a graphically intense interface would require a massively wide data pipe just to work, a huge deal is made of ferrying a couple hundred gigabytes from one place to another.
 And then, despite all this, the spreading of pirate information from the LoTeks who would surely be able to steal the 3D-Internet technology happens by analog TV transmission.

 In 1995, 320Gb was massive.
-By 2015... a card the size of your fingernail can fit 200.
-This is an upgrade from the short story, which was written in the 80s and used megabytes instead of gigabytes.
+By 2015, tech companies managed to put out mircoSD cards the size of your fingernail can fit 200Gb, and 1Tb cards would entering the market less than five years later.
+Of course, the 320Gb number itself is an upgrade from the original short story, which was written in the 80s and used megabytes instead of gigabytes.
 The first gigabyte sized hard drive released in 1980 was the size of a refrigerator and weighed 550 pounds.
 By comparison, an 80Gb sized drive with overflow capacity placed in someone's head within 25/35 years would seem like a possible overreach.

 J-Bone urges everyone to "get their VCRs ready" when the Lo-Teks are about to broadcast the cure to NAS.